 Nice Jazz Festival

 The Nice Jazz Festival, held annually since 1948 on the French Riviera in Nice has been graced by many an influential artist.
-At the inaugural festival, Louis Armstrong and his All Stars headlined and Suzy Delair sang C'est si bon for the very first time to a cabaret where Louis then ended his evening.
-Others have included Lionel Hampton, Dizzy Gillespie, Ray Charles, Ella Fitzgerald, Helen Humes, Herbie Hancock, and Miles Davis, regularly appeared at the festival.
+At the inaugural festival, Louis Armstrong and his All Stars headlined and Suzy Delair sang C'est Si Bon for the very first time to a cabaret where Louis then ended his evening.
+Others have included Lionel Hampton, Dizzy Gillespie, Ray Charles, Ella Fitzgerald, Helen Humes, Herbie Hancock, and Miles Davis.

 Nice's jazz festival offers a wide-ranging mix of jazz, from gospel and blues to urban funk, and from African roots to experimental sounds.
 Set in the immense Jardins de Cimiez (containing a Roman amphitheatre), the event features several separate stages where groups perform simultaneously each evening for eight days in July.
 2012 was the Festival's first year in a new venue, which aimed to double the capacity of the Festival venues to over 9,500.
 The two principal sites are the arena in the gardens of Albert 1st, with a capacity of 3,000, and the gardens next to Place Masséna itself which can accommodate 6,500.
 This will leave to a distinct change of ambience - from the secluded olive groves of the Arènes de Cimiez to the broad, palm-lined boulevards of downtown Nice, thus drawing in around 45,000 visitors over the course of the week.